 How it Works

-Zoom is a computer and smartphone application that provides a way for you to see your counsellor face-to-face from your device (computer or smartphone or other electronic device) whilst engaging in therapy.
-You will be guided through setting up your own encrypted Zoom account and you will meet your counsellor on Zoom at a time that you have previously arranged.
+Google Meet is a computer and smartphone application that provides a way for you to see your counsellor face-to-face from your device (computer or smartphone or other electronic device) whilst engaging in therapy.
+Google meet is functional with most web browsers on a computer or if you are on a smartphone, you can download and use the Google Meet App from your app store.
 Sessions are 50 to 55 minutes in length.
 Being able to see your counsellor gives you more of the benefits you get from face-to-face counselling but with the convenience of online therapy.
 By talking you hear tone of voice which is a way to convey empathy and with video you see non-verbal communications such as facial expressions.

 Telephone counselling / teletherapy

 To protect anonymity, convenience, or because of some restrictions, some clients prefer the telephone method for counselling online.
-This can occur through a traditional landline phone, a mobile phone or through Zoom or Facetime audio.
+This can occur through a traditional landline phone, a mobile phone, or through Google Meet / Facetime audio.

 Aspects to consider: